|Nutritional Guidelines (per serving)|

-The taste of the drink itself is anything but scary, it's actually very elegant and something that would work not only for Halloween but for Valentine's Day or any Champagne-worthy occasion.
-For it's intended holiday, it is perfect because the Chambord gives it a dark, almost black color.
+The taste of the drink itself is anything but scary, thought—it's actually quite elegant and something that would work not only for Halloween, but for Valentine's Day or any Champagne-worthy occasion.
+For its intended holiday, it's perfect because the Chambord gives it a dark, almost black color.

 Recipe Courtesy: Finlandia Vodka